kellyelton/docs.exceptionless.com/contents/upgrading.md

 1. `ExceptionlessClient.Current.GetLastErrorId()` has been renamed to `ExceptionlessClient.Default.GetLastReferenceId()`. *NOTE: To have a reference id automatically generated, you must call `ExceptionlessClient.Default.Configuration.UseReferenceIds()`*

 ##### Advanced
-The following changes affect a very small portition of users.
+The following changes affect a very small portion of users.

 1. `ErrorBuilder Create(Exception)` has been renamed to `EventBuilder CreateEvent()`.
 2. `Error CreateError(Exception)` has been renamed to `void CreateException(Exception)`. *NOTE: This now submits the exception.